laserpants/code-overload/README.md

     main :: IO ()
     main = simpleHTTP nullConf $ ok "Hello, World!"

+...

+    nullConf = Conf
+        { port      = 8000
+        , validator = Nothing
+        , logAccess = Just logMAccess
+        , timeout   = 30
+        }

+To override a specific setting, we could then write, e.g.,

+    main = simpleHTTP nullConf { port = 8080 } $ ok "Hello, World!"

+I highly recommend The Happstack Crashcourse, written by Jeremy Shaw: http://happstack.com/docs/crashcourse/index.html

-Running this example will launch the server on port 8000 -- the default port.
+Running this example will launch the server on port 8000 — the default port.
 We can now access the server from a browser (`http://localhost:8000/`) or from the command line, using for example

     curl http://localhost:8000